Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 But it's an uplifting thing for us.

-And it's really uplifting stuff, and not uplifting for me personally, don't I mean it is, but that's not why I want you to see it.
+I mean, it is, but that's not why I want you to see it.

 I want you to see it because I want you to be able to see what's out there.

-Well, you know, you write books and you hope they sell well, and you hope that that uh people like them and so forth, but this has gone beyond that.
+You know, you write books and you hope they sell well, and you hope that people like them and so forth.

-And I think we're up to like 26,000 likes or 27,000, which in a children's book Target is just phenomenal.
+And I think we're up to like 26,000 likes or 27,000, which in a children's book target is just phenomenal.

-And we're already giving uh reaction from parents.
+And we're already getting reaction from parents.

-And these children's books are actually, she said, one of the first times she's been exposed to the kind of America we write about in these books, in the Rush Revere Time Travel Adventures with exceptional American series.
+And these children's books are actually, she said, one of the first times she's been exposed to the kind of America we write about in these books in the Rush Revere Time Travel Adventures with Exceptional American series.

 And that is totally unexpected.